fastify/fastify/docs/Style-Guide.md

 ### Starting with a verb

 Mostly start your description with a verb, which makes it simple and precise for the reader to follow.
-Use present tense more often, it's easier to read and understand than the past or future tense.
+Prefer usage present tense because it's easier to read and understand than the past or future tense.

 **Example**